seankndy/react-php-alertmanager/README.md

 An alert preprocessor gives you the ability to process or act on every Alert prior to it being queued to the server.
 A preprocessor has the ability to mutate any alert prior to queueing.
 Every preprocessor pushed to the server will run in the order they were pushed, one after the next.

-You may develop your own alert pre-processers by implementing `\SeanKndy\AlertManager\Preprocessors\PreprocessorInterface` and then tell the server about it with `Server::pushPreprocessor($preprocessor)`.
+You may develop your own alert pre-processors by implementing `\SeanKndy\AlertManager\Preprocessors\PreprocessorInterface` and then tell the alert processor about it with `$alertProcess->pushPreprocessor($preprocessor)`.